 ATNI believes that it is essential for companies to contribute to optimal infant and young child nutrition.
 From conception to two years old, nutrition within the first 1,000 days of a child's life is particularly important.

-Nutrition within the first 1,000 days of a child’s life is particularly important.
-Breastfeeding is a crucial element of IYCN.
-Increasing breastfeeding to near universal levels could prevent over 820,000 deaths of children under five each year and provides lifetime protection against a range of illnesses.
-That is why the WHO recommends that babies everywhere are breastfed exclusively for the first six months, at which point safe, appropriate complementary foods should be introduced to meet their evolving nutritional requirements.
-The WHO also notes that complementary foods should not be used as BMS, and infants and young children should continue to be breastfed until they are two or older.
+Nutrition within the first 1,000 days of a child’s life, from conception to two years old, is critically important.
+Breastfeeding is a crucial element of infant and young child nutrition.
+Scaling up breastfeeding to near universal levels could prevent the deaths of over 820,000 children under five each year.
+It is for this reason that WHO recommends that babies everywhere are breastfed exclusively for the first six months, at which point safe, appropriate complementary foods should be introduced to meet the children’s evolving nutritional requirements.
+WHO also notes that complementary foods should not be used as breast-milk substitutes, and infants and young children should continue to be breastfed until they are two or older.

 Optimal infant and young child nutrition is also critical to achieving global nutrition goals, such as those set by the World Health Organization (WHO) for 2025 on reducing wasting and stunting, and other goals related to combating growing levels of overweight and obesity and reducing deaths and illness related to diet-related chronic diseases.
 It is also key to delivering SDG 2- Zero Hunger and 3 – Good Health and Wellbeing, which in turn underpins the achievement of many other SDGs.
 Currently, only two out of every five infants under six months are exclusively breastfed, as recommended.

 The International Code of Marketing of Breast-milk Substitutes and all subsequent relevant World Health Assembly (WHA) resolutions set out recommendations for appropriate marketing of both breast-milk substitutes and complementary foods.